weijuey/tp/docs/DeveloperGuide.md

 ![ImportanceState2](images/high-importance-flag/ImportanceState2.png)

 Step 4.
-The user decides that they want to see only their favourite contacts.
+The user decides that they want to see only their high importance contacts.
 The `impts` command will execute, passing the `PersonHasHighImportancePredicate` into the `Model#updateFilteredPersonList`.

 The following sequence diagram shows how the feature works: